dan-fritchman/Thesis/content.md

 These are the devices and parameter-spaces against which most AlignHdl21 generators are written.
 But they, and particularly their `stack` series-connections parameter, lacks compatibility with several key verification programs: notably SPICE simulation and LVS.

 Here Hdl21's notion of compiling into target PDKs comes in handy.
 Modules for simulation and LVS are produced by a PDK compiler which adds an enumerated `Context` target.
 Valid contexts include ALIGN PnR, spice simulation, and LVS.
-(The latter two also have subtle differences in their understanding of the PDK devies.)
+(The latter two also have subtle differences in their understanding of the PDK devices.)

 ```text
 Context = ALIGN | LVS | SIM